 top of page

-"Distances B-tween Us"
+"Distances B tween Us"

-Figures often appear as silhouettes or partially obscured presences, evoking identities reduced to records, symbols, or categories rather than fully recognized lives.
 Fabric, paper, tape, and salvaged materials operate as mnemonic surfaces.
-Stitched seams, layered skins, and weathered translucencies suggest identities assembled over time, not fixed, but continually becoming; a process.
-Totemic silhouettes draw from my African and Indigenous lineages, as well as Islamic traditions, positioning the body as a site where multiple inheritances converge.
+Stitched seams, layered skins, and weathered translucencies suggest identities assembled over time, not fixed, but continually becoming.
+Totemic silhouettes draw from African and Indigenous lineages, as well as Islamic traditions, positioning the body as a site where multiple inheritances converge.

-Distances B-tween Us ultimately asks: What survives displacement?
+What survives displacement?
 What persists when language fails?
 And how do the systems meant to define us create the distances we must learn to inhabit?

 "Our Founding Fathers"